Cind3r/InvTracker/README.md

 # InvTracker

-A custom automation process using iOS shortcuts for scanning inventory items in a store to optimize workflow at ground-level and cost-effeciency of shipments.
+A custom automation process using iOS shortcuts for scanning inventory items in a store to optimize workflow at ground-level and cost-effeciency of shipment orders.

 # Technology
   - n8n CLI tool